 Celtic Knots and Celtic Knot Meanings

-Celtic knots are perhaps the most notorious and recognizable artwork in Celtic history.
+Celtic knots are perhaps the most recognizable artwork in Celtic history.

 They started appearing in history after about 450 AD; the Celtic knots meaning is sketchy at best, because there is little written history documenting their purpose.

 However, repetition of their appearance through history in conjunction with other various human interpretations give us insight, and allow us to infer some basic information relating to the Celtic knots meaning.

 A less spiritual representation is also related to the knots endless nature.
 Due to it’s infinite path, the Celtic knot can represent an uninterrupted life cycle.
 Some may use this symbol as a charm of sorts – warding against sickness or setbacks that might interfere with an otherwise calm and stable life.
 In this vein, these knots are used as emblems, which can be found in jewelry, clothing, or home décor.
 In ancient times, gifts adorned with mystic knots would be given with best wishes of longevity, or luck with new endeavors.

 Most Celtic knots are created from a four or three-point design.
 Both four-point and three-point knots have extraordinary symbolic meanings.
 I don’t want to pile more importance on one over the other.
 However, the three-point knot is noteworthy.
 Why?
 Because the predominance of common Celtic symbols are based on the trinity, which is a symbolic wisdom based on three.
 The triad in ancient Celtic ideology is huge.
 It’s a concept that moves on many levels, like: Cosmic, Earthly, and even Human make-up is rolled into a trinity for the Celts.
 So when we see the repetition of three’s in a Celtic knot, it’s important to make take special note of it.

 The Celtic Trinity Knot, or the Triquetra, is one of the most common of the knot ilk.